-Never mind all those kids that needed Spidey to save their balloons!
+Never mind all those kids who needed Spidey to save their balloons!
 Spider-Man 2 is no doubt one of the best Marvel games ever created, in our eyes.
-The open-world exploration got improved to a great degree, plus there were more activities to indulge in this time around.
+The open-world exploration improved to a great degree, plus there were more activities to indulge in this time around.
 Stopping speeding cars and rescuing falling construction workers truly made us feel like NYC's best-costumed champion.
 Big props to this game for also focusing on Spider-Man's conflict with Doctor Octopus, which gave way to an intriguing storyline that everyone loved from the big screen source material.

 18. 'X-Men Legends'

 If there's one thing we love to death, it's top-down action RPGs that stick close to what made Diablo such a smash hit.
 Marvel provided Activision and Raven Software with the world-famous mutants.
-And in response, X-Men Legends was born out of that perfect union.
-Running the game's campaign with a full four-player squad brings the best of this game - pulling off some mind-blowing combos with the best of the X-Men is still a ton of fun.
+In response, X-Men Legends was born out of that perfect union.
+Running the game's campaign with a full four-player squad brings out the best of this game - pulling off some mind-blowing combos with the best of the X-Men is still a ton of fun.
 Landing a dual attack offered the most satisfaction from this awesome Marvel action RPG.
 Team Colossus, Iceman, Magma, and Nightcrawler for the win!

 19. 'X-Men Legends II: Rise of Apocalypse'

 Once Apocalypse reared his ugly purple head, it was time to head back into battle with this sequel to the last game on our list.
-X-Men Legends II: Rise of Apocalypse is pretty much a concerted effort in giving fans more of what they loved beforehand - there are way more characters to play as and tons more mutant powers to specialize in.
+X-Men Legends II: Rise of Apocalypse is pretty much a concerted effort to give fans more of what they loved beforehand - there are way more characters to play as and tons more mutant powers to specialize in.
 Taking this bad boy online provided fans like us with hours of button-mashing fun.
 The X-Men and the Brotherhood of Mutants were forced to join forces here - we're so glad they came here to make this game's roster expand so much.
 This X-Men action RPG is easily one of the best Marvel games of all time.